When I first found out I was having twins, I was

 - They are stronger together.
 I have noticed this in kindergarten, they are a force to be reckoned with.
 Mess with one, you mess with both.
 If one gets pushed then the kid will have to answer to both of them.
 I imagine this may turn out to be pretty useful in the school playground.

 - Watching them sleep next to each other.
 I marvelled at how adorable the boys were when they shared a cot in the early days.
-I loved going to check on them when they were in separate cots and they were holding hands through the cot bars.
+We loved going to check on them when they were in separate cots and they were holding hands through the cot bars.
 I love that when they were moved into big boy beds, they insisted that the beds were right next to each other – with no space between them – as they told me, they sleep better that way.

 Please let me know in the comments, if you want to add anything to this list.